-COMMUNITY AND CHILDRENS' SERVICES PUBLIC HEALTH, PROTECTION & Summary of steps to Recover, Renew individual Council Services COMMUNITY SVS Promote Early Language &amp; Communication / Parenting support using various social media platforms and resources, including creating a weekly timetable of virtual support, producing information sheets to provide families with activities and suggestions to extend and develop their Early Language &amp; Communication skills as well as developing a YouTube channel.
+COMMUNITY AND CHILDRENS' SERVICES PUBLIC HEALTH, PROTECTION & COMMUNITY SVS Summary of steps to Recover, Renew individual Council Services Promote Early Language & Communication / Parenting support using various social media platforms and resources, including creating a weekly timetable of virtual support, producing information sheets to provide families with activities and suggestions to extend and develop their Early Language & Communication skills as well as developing a YouTube channel.
 Continue to develop the digital offer initiated during lockdown.
 Significant coverage and reach of parenting and early language support via use of social media platforms.
 Opportunity to improve performance and reduce costs of existing parenting programme format Community Wellbeing & Resilience - Play Service Staff across the Service have been engaged in the regular production and distribution of activity packs for vulnerable children aged 5-14 known to the Resilient Families Service and the Care2Play Service, the production of a regular newsletter and the delivery of a virtual online play programme during holiday periods which we intend to continue with.
 The digital offer developed during lockdown will be maintained as part of ongoing universal play offer.
 Priorities: Develop a safe operational model to deliver targeted play opportunities that will meet future WG guidance Utilise the Care2Play providers to offer targeted support sessions for vulnerable children and young people identified by Children's Services and continuing to deliver activity packs to the homes of open Care2Play children and young people, if they are unable to access the targeted support sessions due to shielding, isolation etc. Develop a fit for purpose Provider Delivery Guidance document to assist providers to manage health and safety arrangements to ensure the safe delivery of face-to-face provision during the recovery stage of Covid-19.
 Provide clear guidance for all stakeholders of what the format of targeted play will consist of to meet future WG guidance.
+Develop a publicity campaign to promote the universal (virtual) offer the Play Development Team using various social media platforms.
 Develop a detailed process for the Play Sufficiency Assessment membership group to contribute to identify the priorities for the 20/21 PSA action plan.